 See the 'Energy Advice Surgeries' section of the Community Energy Efficiency Toolkit for specific information related to delivering energy advice in the community.

-Community places have developed a community engagement toolkit which provides guidance on the issues you need to consider when planning and designing a project.
+Community places have developed a community engagement toolkit which provides guidance on the issues you need to consider when planning and designing your community engagement process.

 CSE's PlanLoCal toolkits contain a range of resources for community engagement, including guidance on how to run a community consultation, information on how to develop a strategy and approaches to community-led planning.